olidv/existo-me.github.io/docs/USECASES.md

     se acabou as questões
-        registra a conclusao do teste: user.quizFlagOpen, quizDateFinal calcula a pontuacao do usuario -> quizUserScore, quizHexColor, quizFileImage salva {estrutura-usuario} no local-storage
+        registra a conclusao do teste: user.quizFlagOpen, quizDateFinal calcula a pontuacao do usuario -> quizUserScore, quizCssColor, quizFileImage salva {estrutura-usuario} no local-storage

         $CENARIO::BEGINNER-RESTART